FAQ

 Is The Refuge/Sentinel Cabin accessible to people with mobility disabilities?

 Getting around in the physical world is something many of us may take for granted.
-Regrettably our amenities are not accessible if you have a functional limitation that interferes with your mobility.
+Regrettably, our amenities are not accessible if you have a functional limitation that interferes with your mobility.

 When is The Refuge available?